just-the-docs/just-the-docs/docs/navigation-structure.md

 The `nav_exclude` parameter does not affect the [auto-generating list of child pages](#auto-generating-table-of-contents), which you can use to access pages excluded from the main navigation.

-Pages with no `title` are automatically excluded from the navigation.
+Pages with no `title` are automatically excluded from the main navigation.

 ---